seanbaxter/DirectXShaderCompiler/docs/BitSets.rst

 will lay out the referenced globals consecutively, so their definitions must be available at LTO time.
 The `GlobalLayoutBuilder`_ class is responsible for laying out the globals efficiently to minimize the sizes of the underlying bitsets.
-An intrinsic, :ref:`llvm.bitset.test <bitset.test>`, generates code to test whether a given pointer is a member of a bitset.
+An intrinsic, :ref:`llvm37.bitset.test <bitset.test>`, generates code to test whether a given pointer is a member of a bitset.

 :Example: